zaoyang/30-days-of-web-development/day-06/day-06.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 06 - HTML is a Markup Language - HTML
+# Day 06 - HTML is a Markup Language

 HyperText Markup Language, better known as HTML, is the foundational language of all content on the web.

 To better understand what HTML is, let's break down the acronym.